North Franklin Mountain: Access

-The trailhead is in the Tom Mays Unit (not the park headquarters in McKelligon Canyon) of the Franklin Mountains State Park near the summit of Texas State Highway Loop 375.
+The trailhead is in the Tom Mays Unit (not the park headquarters in McKelligon Canyon) of the Franklin Mountains State Park near the summit of Woodrow Bean Transmountain Drive (Highway Loop 375).
 The Mundy's Gap Trail rises out of the Tom Mays section and winds 1.6 mi to Mundy's Gap, on the north slope of North Franklin Mountain.
 From Mundy's Gap, the North Franklin Peak Trail follows the mountain's eastern slope for approximately three miles to the summit.
 Various spur trails branch off the main trail along the way.

 The summit of North Franklin has been flattened out, with an area equal to the size of a small parking lot.
 The only man-made structure at the summit is a 10 ft ham radio repeater and ELT receiver maintained by the West Texas Repeater Association.
 On a typical day, the Organ Mountains of New Mexico can be seen along the horizon to the north.
 To the east, the Guadalupe Mountains rise some 100 mi in the distance.
 Most of the Mesilla Valley is visible to the west, including parts of El Paso and Ciudad Juárez, and most of the town of Anthony.
 South Franklin Mountain and the Juarez Mountains are to the south.

 Anthony's Nose, the second highest peak, can be accessed from Tom Mays Unit by an unofficial trail originating from the C5 campsite (parking is at the same place as for the Aztec Cave trail).
 From the C5 campsite, the trail gradually winds uphill to the left, then goes directly up to the ridgeline across a narrow rocky pass.
 The trail then follows the ridgeline northward about 2 miles directly to Anthony's Nose.
 Although no technical gear is needed, there are a couple of difficult climbing areas along the way and the entire round trip takes about 10 hours.
 Once again, it is not an official trail, so it is not as well-maintained as other trails in the park.

+Climate

+The climate type of North Franklin Mountain belongs to the hot-summer mediterranean climate (Köppen: Csa), which is close to cold semi-arid climate (Köppen: BSk).
+Unlike the desert climate of downtown El Paso, the state park is located at a higher altitude in the mountains, which can intercept a large amount of moisture from the air, thereby forming precipitation.